Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 4. (Optional) Select Impersonation.
 This lets the client act as the user authorized to access resources.
 Use this when you need the client application to perform actions on behalf of the user without the user being directly involved or present.

-5. The Client ID and Secret is auto-filled.
+5. The Client ID and Secret are auto-filled.
 Save these values.

 Request token

 After creating an API key, you can request a token for the API client using application/json or application/x-www-form-urlencoded using basic authentication.
 The token is valid for 300 seconds (five minutes).
-Request a new token when this token has expired.
+Request a new token when this token expires.

 JSON